Firmus Energy raises Belfast gas price nearly 25%

 It means the annual gas bill of a typical household will rise by about £300 per year, according to the Consumer Council.

-Last week, another energy firm, SSE Airtricity announced a 42.7% increase in gas prices from 1 July.
+Last week, SSE Airtricity announced a 42.7% increase in gas prices from 1 July.

-That move is set to affect 186,000 customers in Northern Ireland and it came on top of a 33% hike in SEE's electricity prices which came into effect on 1 June.
+That move is set to affect 186,000 customers in Northern Ireland and it came on top of a 33% hike in SSE's electricity prices which came into effect on 1 June.

-On Tuesday, the Consumer Council's head of energy policy, Raymond Gormley, warned of a "miserable" winter ahead as as result of the latest round of price hikes.
+On Tuesday, the Consumer Council's head of energy policy, Raymond Gormley, warned of a "miserable" winter ahead as a result of the latest round of price hikes.

 "Every one of the frequent energy price increases has meant a growing number of people being really badly impacted and we know from working with consumers that many are having to choose specific days and times when they can heat their homes and put on their lights," he said.